frenetic-be/csvfiles/docs/csvfiles.txt

     .. moduleauthor: Julien Spronck
     .. created: Feb 10, 2015

-    Simple module to read .csv files and transfer the content into a dictionary.
+    Simple module to read csv files and transfer the content into a dictionary.

 VERSION